joazco/cordova-reactjs-unity/README.md

-# Cordova ReactJS
+# Cordova ReactJS Unity WEBGL

-An sample architecture for initialize a project React 18.\* and Cordova with multiples pre-configurations to help.
+Repository for your application mobile, web and software Unity webGL.

 ## Installation